 The Southern Marin Fire Protection District is governed by a seven-member Board of Directors.
 Board Directors are elected by the residents, serve four-year terms and Board members must live within the Fire District boundaries.
-The SMFD Board of Directors meets on the fourth Wednesday of each month at the Headquarters Fire Station located at 308 Reed Boulevard in Mill Valley.
+The SMFD Board of Directors meets on the fourth Wednesday of each month at the Administration Headquarters located at 28 Liberty Ship Way, Suite 2800, Sausalito, California 94965.
 The public is encouraged to attend and participate in District Board Meetings.

 Fire District elections are managed by the Marin County Election's office.
 Board members are elected or re-elected every four years during the Uniform District Elections in November.
 The terms of office are four-year, staggered terms.
 SMFD Board Directors must live within the District boundaries.